EstevesX10/NVIDIA-Stock-Price-Forecasting/DEPENDENCIES.md

 # Project Dependencies & Execution
 </div>

-As a request from our professors this project was developed using a `Notebook`.
+This project was developed using a `Jupyter Notebook`.
 Therefore if you're looking forward to test it out yourself, keep in mind to either use a **[Anaconda Distribution](https://www.anaconda.com/)** or a 3rd party software that helps you inspect and execute it.

 ## Dependencies